tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 The moment I saw these placements I thought, "Wow, those are some pretty great performances.
 But does Aster ever win?"
 The answer is no, they don't.
 But they always get *really close.* Heavily reminscent of an [old Vici Gaming squad.](https://howdoiplay.com/blog/2018/07/18/ti8-team-guide.html#:~:text=Notable%20tournament%20placings%20A,And%20not%20win.)
 Is Ori just allergic to gold?

-**What would success look like?** I have been scouring the internet for a single positive Chinese meme about Aster and it's literally just people shitting relentlessly on this team.
-If they can manage to change their public perception in the slightest, that'd be a massive dub for the Tea Masters.
+**What would success look like?** Aster's reputation within China has been slowly getting repaired compared to last year's 'civil war specialist' stereotype, but unfortunately they fumbled the bag at ESL Malaysia and lost to OG in grand finals.
+Cue the ridicule all over again.

 **What to spam in Twitch chat when Aster are winning?** `ATF=ATM?`